OAuth Integrations Guide

 2. Fill in:

-• Application name: “Superglue Integration”
+• Application name: “superglue Integration”

-• Homepage URL: Your Superglue instance URL
+• Homepage URL: Your superglue instance URL

-• Authorization callback URL: https://your-domain.com/api/auth/callback
+• Authorization callback URL: https://app.superglue.cloud/api/auth/callback

 3. Create the app and copy the Client ID and Client Secret

-4. In Superglue, create a new integration:
+4. In superglue, create a new integration:

 • ID: github